Houarnoughi/CloudSimStorage/README.md

 # CloudSimStorage
-It's a repo with my stuff on CloudSim storage support
+An extension of CloudSim to support storage system and I/Os